 Fashion and Beauty Key Trends

 Online sales events are the key trends that trigger impulsive shoppers to check out all the products they wish to purchases.
 With enticing discounts, perks, and freebies e-Commerces stores offer during Black Friday or Cyber Monday, a whopping increase of 40% YOY showed that online sales events effectively motivate shoppers to participate and purchase.

 Moreover, December purchases are coming in strong every year.
-Holiday shopping rush substantially increased sales by 32%.
+The holiday shopping rush substantially increased sales by 32%.
 Also, May Mayhem, another famous online sales event, also showed a substantial role when it comes to promoting fashion and beauty products.
 Almost a 50% increase in sales was projected last 2018.
-Since then, online sales events such as Balck Friday, May Mayhem, and Cyber Monday are among the best outlets for e-Commerce stores to increase their sales.
+Since then, online sales events such as Black Friday, May Mayhem, and Cyber Monday are among the best outlets for e-Commerce stores to increase their sales.

 The fashion and beauty products may seem to be the last on the list to garner sales increase, especially amid the pandemic.
 It is surprisingly one of the most purchased products of the younger generation.
+And there are fashion or designer brands that exude timeless designs worth the investment for fashion lovers.
 Influencers all over the world are growing, and many talented individuals confined in their houses survived the lockdown by creating online contents that catch attention.
 Thus, it is only likely for fashion and beauty trends to contribute to such a new digital culture.